Contents

 Dust skylights monthly utilizing a telescoping dust mop.

-Have skylights inspected by a professional each year for hairline cracks and other flaws that can result in more substantial structural damage down the line.
-If you’re uneasy cleansing skylights yourself, have your skylights expertly cleaned up at the same time you have them inspected.
+Have actually skylights inspected by a expert every year for hairline cracks and other defects that can lead to more comprehensive structural damage down the line.
+If you’re uncomfortable cleaning skylights yourself, have your skylights expertly cleaned up at the same time you have them checked.

-If replacing your roof and installing a new skylight at the same time, ask your roofing professional to have an ice and water shield installed with the roof underlayment to expect ice dams.
-Having a skylight makes your roof more prone to forming ice dams( melted snow that has refrozen) around the outer edges of the skylight, which can avoid rainwater runoff or melt and produce a leakage if they seep through the roof shingles.
+If changing your roof and installing a brand-new skylight at the same time, ask your roofing contractor to have an ice and water shield installed with the roof underlayment to prepare for ice dams.
+Having a skylight makes your roof more susceptible to forming ice dams( melted snow that has refrozen) around the outer edges of the skylight, which can avoid rainwater runoff or melt and create a leak if they leak through the roof shingles.

 Pros.